 - Black Block, a 2011 documentary featuring interviews with seven activists who experienced the Diaz raid that was shown at the 2011 Venice Biennale.
 The testimonies are shocking and very difficult to describe in words.
 Here is the trailer in English;

-- Diaz, don’t Clean up this Blood is a feature film showed at the 2012 Berlinale, here is the English trailer.
+- Diaz, don’t Clean up This Blood is a feature film shown at the 2012 Berlinale, here is the English trailer.

-- In 2011 Vittorio Agnoletto and journalist L. Guadagnucci wrote a book which tells the Genoa G8 summit events from ‘within’, and documents the various trials which followed, titled L’Eclisse della Democrazia
+- In 2011 Vittorio Agnoletto and journalist L. Guadagnucci wrote a book which tells the Genoa G8 summit events from ‘within’, and documents the various trials that followed, titled L’Eclisse della Democrazia

 In the run-up to the summit, Italian media, Berlusconi owned or controlled, built up a terror preemptive climate around the city.
 A few months before 9.11, an international terror attack was feared from outside while, from inside, the splendid Renaissance city centre, where the meeting would be held, became a so-called Red Zone, a fortified off-limits citadel surrounded by barricades to keep the meeting separated from the announced street protest.
 Symbolically, this seemed to be the future of the relationships between people and power.
 Fears of a terrorist attack led to an air exclusion zone around the city, as well as the stationing of anti-aircraft missiles.
 Aircrafts patrolled the sky, warships patrolled the sea, police tanks patrolled the streets, as if in a modern version of Orwell’s Nineteen Eighty-Four.
 There were also several border riots ahead of the summit, as police attempted to prevent suspected activists from entering Italy.
 The Italian government suspended freedom of movement entitled by the Schengen treaty for the duration of the G8 summit, in order to monitor the movement of the many protesters arriving from across the European Union.
 This terror climate was due in part to the paranoid fear that had taken hold of the authorities but, If we stick to the ‘mousetrap’ scenario, it was also made up on purpose in order to justify the violent repression to come, a technique as old as the world itself.
 Many protesters later reported that in certain moments they had the impression to be ‘trapped on stage’.
 Berlusconi’s media empire, one of his many conflicts of interests, once again were decisive in the manipulation of the truth.